 ● It's a 7 month period when turning 65 - MediCare calls a person eligible the month when 65.

-● They can select a new MA/MAPD or return to original Medicare and select a Prescription Drug Plan.
++ Return to original Medicare and select a Prescription Drug Plan.

 + an individual with a MA or a PDP moves to a different state.